aaviator42/Numa/README.md

 Current version: `0.1` | `2022-05-20`
 License: `AGPLv3`

-Note: Numa has been updated with a bunch of new functions, but they haven't been documented below yet.
-Take a look at `Numa.php`, they're pretty self explanatory.

 ## What is this?

 Numa (pronounced "new ma") contains a bunch of handy PHP functions for dealing with **num**erical **a**rrays.